Stockflare/launcher/README.md

 ### Listing all discoverable parameters

+Currently, all discoverable parameters are retrieved from the outputs of pre-existing Cloudformations. **It is assumed that all keys are unique**.

+Once you have configured AWS correctly, running `launcher list` will display all the discovered keys and values that will be used to create and update your cloudformations.

 ### Describing existing Cloudformations

+TODO

 ### Launching a new Cloudformation

+You can launch a new cloudformation with several parameters, although only one is required (`--template`).
+If you choose to omit the name parameter, given a template file named `application.cloudformation.template`, a Cloudformation will be created with the name `application`.
+Such that any characters preceeding the first `.` will be used to form the name.

+#### Example of Launching a new Cloudformation

+    $ launcher stack create --name my_application --template path/to/my/application.template --params GitRepo:a_url ImageId:ami-38fa829h

 ### Updating an existing Cloudformation

+You can update a Cloudformation at anytime using a command similar to:

+    $ launcher stack update --template path/to/my/my_application.template

+It is important to note here, that when compared with the previous example of creating a new template, the keys `GitRepo` and `ImageId` are now discoverable and therefore do not need to be supplied.

+Furthermore, the template filename in this example has been renamed to `my_application.template` and therefore, the name of the Cloudformation to update is now derivable.

 ## Contributing